AviatrixSystems/Docs/Solutions/gateway_ha.rst

 |imageGwBackup|         |imageTimer2min|

-A backup gateway in a different availability zone is created when this option is enabled.
+A backup gateway in a different Availability Zone is created when this option is enabled.
 There are no tunnels terminating with the backup gateway and it does not have its own EIP.

 If a problem with the primary gateway or connected tunnel(s) is detected: